EricaSalvato/ADRMPC/README.md

 # ADRMPC

+The folder contains the code used to obtain the results presented  in the paper:

+Salvato E. , Fenu G. , Pellegrino F. A., Parisini T. "*An Active Disturbance Rejection Model Predictive Controller for Constrained Over-actuated Systems,* " submitted to the European Control Conference 2024, ECC24

-The folder contains the code that allows to apply ADRMPC to a simplified modelization of synchrotron. e assume that the dynamical model of the facility is defined as follows:
+The MATLAB code allows to apply ADRMPC to a simplified modelization of synchrotron. e assume that the dynamical model of the facility is defined as follows:

 $$